dank074/ms-websockets/README.md

 - 2096
 - 8443

 After your port is set to one that is compatible, create a new A record for a subdomain that will be used for websocket connections, and make sure that it is set to be proxied by Cloudflare (the cloud should be orange if it is being proxied).
+It should be pointing to your emulator IP.

 Finally, create a new page rule under the Page Rules tab in Cloudflare and disable SSL for the subdomain you created above.
 You will now be able to connect using secure websockets using the following example url, where I created an A record for the subdomain `ws` and I set my `ws.nitro.port` to 2096: `wss://ws.example.com:2096`